uladz-zubrycki/Reseed/readme.md

 # Seed actions generation

 Scripts that Reseed generates are named "seed actions" and are represented by the `SeedActions` type.
 It contains all the actions grouped in a few stages with a property per stage.
-Every stage is basically an ordered collection of seed actions, while each action in its turn is an instance of `SeedAction` type.
+Every stage is basically an ordered collection of seed actions, while each action in its turn is an instance of `ISeedAction` type.

 ```csharp
 class SeedActions